backdrop-contrib/bueditor/README.txt

 - EDITOR LIBRARY
 While creating a javascript button you may want to use functions or variables from an external javascript library in order to shorten the content text and make it clean.
 The editor library path is the place where you should put your javascript files to be loaded with the editor.
-The default is bueditor_path/library.
+The default path is bueditor_path/library.

 - KNOWN ISSUES